 DART's Fiscal Year is from October 1 through September 30.
 We maintain our records of accounts in accordance with generally accepted accounting principles.
 Our financial accounts and records are audited at the close of each Fiscal Year by an independent, outside auditing and accounting firm approved by the Board.
-The Independent Auditors' Report, with our audited annual financial statements for the Fiscal Years ended September 30, 2020 and 2019, is presented as a part of this Annual Disclosure Statement as Appendix A. Each subsequent Annual Disclosure Statement will include our most recent audited annual financial statements and our analysis of the financial results for the Fiscal Year.
+The Independent Auditors' Report, with our audited annual financial statements for the Fiscal Years ended September 30, 2021 and 2020, is presented as a part of this Annual Disclosure Statement as Appendix A. Each subsequent Annual Disclosure Statement will include our most recent audited annual financial statements.